aurajs/website/source/faq.md

 ## Other...

-* How does Aura recommend I share data between multiple components ?
+* How does Aura recommend I share data between multiple components?

 * Aura was originally tightly coupled with Backbone.
 Can it now be used with any framework and just how easy is this to setup?

 * What does the Aura footprint look like?
 I like everything I get with it, but how much more code is it likely to introduce to my production application?

 * Aura extensions appear to be custom wrappers around a framework.
 What is the benefit of this and does it need to be done for each framework or library I want to use?

 * If I use Aura do I need to also use RequireJS?
 What if I don’t like AMD or prefer using CommonJS?

 * Backbone developers generally end up having to write their own architecture on top of it or using an extension architecture like Marionette.
-Does Aura work well with Marionette or other Backbone libraries?.
+Does Aura work well with Marionette or other Backbone libraries?

 * Are Aura apps crawlable?
 If not, do you recommend using any specific third-party tool for helping make them crawlable? (e.g Rendr)